How to deal with cyber incidents

 The image is of hands against a dark background, holding a neon warning sign of a triangle with an exclamation mark inside.

 RISK MANAGEMENT Cyber incidents are a growing threat to healthcare practices.
-Ashlee Sherman and Scott Shelly of Barry Nilsson Lawyers and the APA’s insurance partner BMS explore what this means for physiotherapists.
+Ashlee Sherman and Scott Shelly of Barry Nilsson and the APA’s insurance partner BMS explore what this means for physiotherapists.

 While cyber risks may not be front of mind in day-to-day practice, it’s important to be aware that they exist, especially in the healthcare industry.